What’s the difference between a fixed vs. adjustable-rate mortgage?

 Still not sure which mortgage is the right fit?
 Sometimes it helps to see how different loan types work for different lifestyles.
 Here are a few real-world examples that show how your plans, timeline and financial goals can influence the best mortgage choice.

-The forever home family
+The “forever home” family

-Profile: Vanessa and James are expecting their second child and just bought a four-bedroom house in a good school district.
+Profile: Vanessa and James are expecting their second child and just bought a 4-bedroom house in a good school district.
 They plan to raise their family here and stay for at least 15 years.

 Best fit: Fixed-rate mortgage